 This is because your brain slows down as you age, with the result of time seeming like it is compressed.
 Alas, your mind will likely continue to slow down during your entire life with a higher speed.

 Men and women who go on growth hormone injection programs notice that the days seem like they are much longer.

 This has to do with the mind working more optimally.
 Growth hormone deficiency can cause a sluggish mind.
 So when you begin a growth hormone program, use it as a brain gain opportunity.

 Study memory techniques, practice adding up the cost of things in your mind at the grocery store, do more puzzle games and learn how to play chess if you don't already know the rules -- find every option you can to exercise your brain online in the mental gym of life.

 Add brain training to your growth hormone injection treatment protocol and consume the best foods to feed your mind during this process of mental regeneration.

 As a result, you will bring forth a whole new level of focus capacity to your consciousness and life.
 HGH does wonders for the brain if you give it the fuel and exercise it needs.
-Keep in mind that brain fog and memory loss have been strongly associated with GH deficiency for decades, but it's not the only factor -- poor nutrition, time, genetics and lifestyle are some others.
+Keep in mind that brain fog and memory loss have been strongly associated with GH deficiency for decades.
+Still, it's not the only factor -- poor nutrition, time, genetics, and lifestyle are some others.

 Listen to the continuous, loud cacophony about foods and dietary supplements, and you may conclude they really can help sharpen focus to enhance memory, attention span, and general brain function.

 But is this true?
-Perhaps for many, because we do after all have subtle differences in our architecture.
-There's no denying that aging does neither our brains or bodies any good either.
+Perhaps for many, because we do, after all, have subtle differences in our architecture.
+There's no denying that aging does neither our brains nor bodies any good either.

 There have been people who begin HGH injection programs and do little in the way of exercising and working out the brain or at a fitness gym, but yet they still get positive life-changing results.